http://www.miami.edu/sonhs

 Students in the SONHS are responsible for fulfilling their degree requirements.
 Students are also responsible for complying with all provisions outlined in the Academic Bulletin and the Student Handbook, as well as all written changes to the plan of study.

-Students are provided assistance by faculty advisors and other faculty members.
-Requests for deviation from the Plan of Study or SONHS requirements are granted only by written approval from the Associate Dean or Dean.
+Students are provided assistance by program directors/faculty advisors and other faculty members.
+Requests for deviation from the plan of study or SONHS requirements are granted only by written approval from the program director, Associate Dean and/or Dean.
 Students who are in violation of the provisions of this Academic Bulletin may be withdrawn from classes unilaterally or have a stop placed upon their future enrollment by appropriate SONHS officials.
 The SONHS reserves the right to change academic requirements to include course offerings that ensure students receive the highest-quality and most-current education.
 Classes may be held on weekdays or weekends and will be listed as such in the course schedule.
-Any programmatic changes are transmitted by written notice in the Student Handbook or by an official in the SONHS.

 Academic Bulletin and Student Handbook

 In addition to the material listed in the Academic Bulletin, all SONHS students are held to the policies, procedures, and requirements listed in the most current Student Handbook for their respective degree program.
-Please note the material included in the Student Handbook is subject to change throughout the academic year and may not be reflected in the Academic Bulletin.
-The Student Handbook contains the most current information.
-Consult the appropriate Associate Dean or Program Director or reach out to a staff member in the Office of Student Services (OSS) to discuss questions related to academic requirements and opportunities.
+Consult the appropriate Associate Dean or Program Director or reach out to a staff member in the OSS to discuss questions related to academic requirements and opportunities.

 Technical Standards